SurSerious/SurSerious.github.io/README.md

 ## Introduction

 Hello 👋, welcome to my webpage.
-I am SurSerious and this is an introduction paragraph.
+I am SurSerious and this is an introductory paragraph.

 ## Site Directory
 [Formatting demo](/formatting/)